 Adobe, a long-time publisher of conventional software packages, played a crucial role in developing the desktop publishing sector.
 Since then, the firm has achieved enormous success by adjusting to market trends and leading the drive into the cloud and subscription-based business models.

 Between 2015 and 2019, its income more than quadrupled, thanks to these digital initiatives.
-Adobe has recorded a record quarterly revenue of $3.91 billion in the first quarter of the fiscal year 2021, representing a year-over-year increase of 26 percent.
+Adobe has recorded a record quarterly revenue of $4.75 billion as of the fiscal year 2022, representing a year-over-year increase of 26 percent.

 5. Wells Fargo

 Wells Fargo (WFC) defies the Silicon Valley model in a few respects.
 For starters, it was not born around the turn of the twenty-first century or even the twentieth.
 For another thing, it is not a technology company but rather a financial services organization.

 Wells Fargo, headquartered in San Francisco, was formed in 1852, two years after California became a state.
 It is presently the third-largest bank in the United States regarding assets, following a series of mergers with smaller regional banks on both coasts, and has a market capitalization of $150.2 billion, making it one of the largest banks in the United States.